-Charles DiMaggio, PhD,is an injury epidemiologist whose NIH and CDC-funded work includes describing and analyzing the epidemiology of pediatric pedestrian injuries for the New York City Department of Transportation, establishing a surveillance program to track and explain the behavioral health effects of the terrorist attacks of September 11th, 2001 in New York, and investigating the developmental and behavioral effects of anesthesia on young children.
-He has an active interest in the application of epidemiological approaches like Bayesian and spatial models to large data sets, and teaches introductory and advanced methods using the SAS and R programming languages.
-Dr. DiMaggio's previous positions include chief research scientist with the Nassau County, New York, Department of Health where he worked on a variety of projects including bioterrorism preparedness, syndromic surveillance, and health disparities, and as chief physician assistant and director of research for the emergency department at Mt.
-Sinai School of Medicine at Elmhurst Hospital Center in New York.
+Charles DiMaggio is an injury epidemiologist whose NIH and CDC-funded work includes describing and analyzing the epidemiology of pediatric pedestrian injuries and the effectiveness of the national Safe Routes to School Program, conducting surveillance to track and explain the behavioral health effects of the terrorist attacks of September 11th, 2001 in New York, and investigating the developmental and behavioral effects of anesthesia on young children.
+He has worked on a variety of public-health related issues including bioterrorism preparedness, syndromic surveillance, and health disparities, and has an active interest in the epidemiological application of Bayesian and spatial models to population health, and large data sets.
+He teaches introductory and advanced methods using the SAS and R programming languages.
+Dr. DiMaggio is Professor of Surgery and Population Health at New York University School of Medicine in the division of trauma and critical care.
+He holds an adjunct position in the department of epidemiology at Columbia's Mailman School of Public Health where he spend two decades as associate professor of anesthesiology and epidemiology.
+His prior position also include research director for the Columbia Center for Injury Epidemiology and Control, research scientist with the Nassau County, NY, Department of Health, and as chief physician assistant and director of research for the emergency department at Mt.
+Sinai School of Medicine at Elmhurst Hospital Center in NY.

 Honors & Awards